Arkansas NRCS Announces Funding for Innovation Grants

 CIG is used to apply or demonstrate previously proven technology.
 It does not fund research projects.
 CIG is an effort to address some of the state's most pressing natural resource conservation needs.
 CIG is a component of the Environmental Quality Incentives Program (EQIP).

 Selected applicants may receive grants up to 50 percent of the total project cost.
-Individual grant awards may not exceed $75,000 in FY 2014.
+Individual grant awards may not exceed $75,000 in FY 2015.
 Applicants must provide non-federal matching funds for at least 50 percent of the project cost.
 Of the non-federal matching funds, a minimum of 25 percent must be from cash contributions; the remaining 25 percent may come from in-kind contribution.
-Projects may be single or multi-year, not to exceed three years.

 Funds will be awarded through a full proposal statewide competitive grants process.
-Applications must be entered into either grants.gov or received in hard copy at the Arkansas NRCS State Office by 5 p.m., Central Daylight Time (CDT) on April 30, 2014.
+Applications must be entered into either grants.gov or received in hard copy at the Arkansas NRCS State Office by 5 p.m., Central Daylight Time (CDT) June, 15, 2015.

-Arkansas NRCS will not announce publically the approved 2014 CIG recipients until after the National 2014 CIG recipients have been announced.
+Arkansas NRCS will not announce publicly the approved 2015 CIG recipients until after the National 2015 CIG recipients have been announced.

 For more information on CIG contact Lori Barker, state CIG program manager, at (870) 523-8986 or email@example.com.
 The request for proposals and related forms are located at www.grants.gov.